Punit-Dethe/SideSurf/README.md

 <div align="center">
  <h1>Sidesurf</h1>
 <br>
-Sidesurf is a unique, panel-based web browser designed for productivity, built with Electron and Vue.
+  A unique, panel-based web browser designed for productivity, built with Electron and Vue.
 It rethinks the browsing experience by moving from a traditional window to a sleek, accessible side panel, keeping you focused and efficient.
 <div align="center"> <h1> Video Demo </h1> </div>

 <a href="https://youtu.be/VLCs1Ls3G5I?si=y5CkGHSTGPBn3UN6" target="_blank">